timescale/docs/cloud/migrate-to-cloud/hypershift.md

 maximum amount of storage available in the target database before you start migration.

+## Migration speed

 In preliminary testing, Hypershift migrated 60&nbsp;GB of data in 9 to 12 minutes, and 1&nbsp;TB of data in under 4 hours.

+When you run Hypershift, it uses compute resources on the machine that you run the command on to copy data from the source to the target database.
+This means that the network throughput and latency that you have between the various machines can impact the speed and duration of the migration.

-You can continue reading from your source database during this time, though performance could be slower.
+You can continue reading from your source database during the migration, though performance could be slower.
 If you write to tables in your source database during the migration, the new writes are not transferred to Timescale Cloud.
 To avoid this problem, fork your database and migrate your data from the fork.
-For more information, see the [migrating an active database section][migrate-active].
+For more information, see the
+[migrating an active database section][migrate-active].

 <Highlight type="important">
 If you have a large database, and Hypershift is going to have to run for a very